xavierpok/tp/docs/DeveloperGuide.md

 1. User requests to list persons
 2. Connexion shows a list of persons
-3. User requests to add a person in the list
+3. User requests to add a person and enter details
 4. Connexion adds the person

     Use case ends.

 **Extensions**

 * 3a.
-Name, email, contact number, or company affiliation not given
+Connexion detects an error in the entered details

     * 3a1.
 Connexion shows an error message.